elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `deployment_template_id` - (Required) Deployment template identifier to create the deployment from.
 See the [full list](https://www.elastic.co/guide/en/cloud/current/ec-regions-templates-instances.html) of regions and deployment templates available in ESS.
 * `version` - (Required) Elastic Stack version to use for all the deployment resources.

--> Make to read the [ESS stack version policy](https://www.elastic.co/guide/en/cloud/current/ec-version-policy.html#ec-version-policy-available) to understand which versions are available to use.
+-> Read the [ESS stack version policy](https://www.elastic.co/guide/en/cloud/current/ec-version-policy.html#ec-version-policy-available) to understand which versions are available.

 * `name` - (Optional) Name of the deployment.
 * `request_id` - (Optional) Request ID to set when you create the deployment.
 Use it only when previous attempts return an error and `request_id` is returned as part of the error.